cmackay/google-analytics-plugin/README.md

 //
 // Opens google tag manager container
 //
 // containerId - String   (required)
 //   - the id of the container to be opened.
 The id is a string value in the form of 'GTM-XXXXXX'.
 // success     - Function (required)
 //   - async callback invoked when the container is successfully opened
 // error       - Function (required)
 //   - failure callback, it has a single argument what contains the error message
 //
-analytics.openContainer: function (containerId, success, error);
+analytics.tm.container.open: function (containerId, success, error);

-//
-// Closes an already opened google tag manager container
-// This results that the container will not be refreshed anymore
-// Further requests on the container will fail until the container reopened
-//
-// success     - Function (required)
-//   - async callback invoked when the container is successfully closed
-// error       - Function (required)
-//   - failure callback, it has a single argument what contains the error message
-//
-analytics.closeContainer: function (success, error);

 //
 // Refreshes and already opened google tag manager container from the network